gitbucket/gitbucket/doc/how_to_run.md

 `gitbucket_2.11-x.x.x.war` is generated into `target/scala-2.11`.

+To build executable war file, run

+*  `. ./env.sh`
+*  `ant -f release/build.xml all`

-To build executable war file, run `ant -f release/build.xml` at the top of the source tree.
+at the top of the source tree.
 It generates executable `gitbucket.war` into `target/scala-2.11`.
 We release this war file as release artifact.